edgarcosta/endomorphisms/README.md

 ```
 to your `~/.gprc` file.
 This is an optional improvement.

+In order to decompose Jacobians, you will need to similarly install and attach [`JRSijsling/curve_reconstruction`](https://github.com/JRSijsling/curve_reconstruction) and its dependencies.

-You should also install [`pascalmolin/hcperiods`](https://github.com/pascalmolin/hcperiods) and include the path to its spec file in your `.magmarc` file, using `AttachSpec` in the same way as in the section on the Magma installation below (but with a different target spec file).
+If your Magma version predates 2.25, then you should also install [`pascalmolin/hcperiods`](https://github.com/pascalmolin/hcperiods) and include the path to its spec file in your `.magmarc` file, using `AttachSpec` in the same way as in the section on the Magma installation below (but with a different target spec file).
 This is not an optimal improvement; the package will not run without it.
 At any rate Molin--Neurohr's code makes numerical integration on curves far more stable and reliable, so you will want to install it.

-Upcoming installations with Magma will include code by Christian Neurohr that will enable the computation of period matrices of plane curves.
-For now, this code is available via the dependency [`JRSijsling/RiemannSurfaces`](https://github.com/JRSijsling/RiemannSurfaces), a fork containing small modifications of the magnificent original version at [`christianneurohr/RiemannSurfaces`](https://github.com/christianneurohr/RiemannSurfaces).
+The same holds for code by Christian Neurohr that enables the computation of period matrices of plane curves.
+It is available via the dependency [`JRSijsling/RiemannSurfaces`](https://github.com/JRSijsling/RiemannSurfaces), a fork containing small modifications of the magnificent original version at [`christianneurohr/RiemannSurfaces`](https://github.com/christianneurohr/RiemannSurfaces).

-Finally, in order to decompose Jacobians, you will need [`JRSijsling/curve_reconstruction`](https://github.com/JRSijsling/curve_reconstruction) and [`JRSijsling/quartic_reconstruction`](https://github.com/JRSijsling/quartic_reconstruction).
-If you do so, do not forget to once again include the path to its spec file in your `.magmarc` file.

 Additional prerequisite for older Magma versions
 --